Star Wars creator George Lucas imagines San Francisco museum

 Lucas' proposal was one of 16 bids to create a cultural institution in a former commissary at the San Francisco Presidio, a 1,500-acre national park within the city created after the U.S. Army left the post in 1994.

-Other proposals received last week by the Presidio Trust include a New Deal museum, a colour museum, a global observatory, a centre for the study of cities, an environmental centre, a sustainability institute, an innovation centre and a centre for the history of the Golden Gate Bridge.
+Other proposals received last week by the Presidio Trust include a New Deal museum, a color museum, a global observatory, a center for the study of cities, an environmental center, a sustainability institute, an innovation center and a center for the history of the Golden Gate Bridge.

 "We all know that George Lucas is a creative genius, and we're very pleased that he's one of the contenders," said Craig Middleton, executive director of the Presidio Trust.